-- 1. Conduct a functional behavioral assessment or, - a.
-If the behavioral plan has already been developed, review the behavioral intervention plan and the implementation plan and modify them if necessary. - b.
+- 1. Conduct a functional behavioral assessment and develop a behavioral intervention plan or, - 2.
+If the behavioral plan has already been developed, review the behavioral intervention plan and the implementation plan and modify them if necessary. - 3.
 The child must return to the placement from which the child was removed, unless the parent and the School agree to a change of placement as part of the modification of the behavioral intervention plan.